This is my TAKHZYRO

 Do you or your loved one need help administering TAKHZYRO?

-You should not attempt to take TAKHZYRO without first being trained by a healthcare provider.
+You should not attempt to administer TAKHZYRO without first being trained by a healthcare provider.

 Real patients, real stories

-NARRATOR: TAKHZYRO (lanadelumab) is a prescription medicine used to prevent attacks of hereditary angioedema (HAE) in people 12 years of age and older.
-It is not known if TAKHZYRO is safe and effective in children under 12 years of age.
+NARRATOR: TAKHZYRO (lanadelumab) is a prescription medicine used to prevent attacks of hereditary angioedema, HAE, in people 2 years of age and older.
+It is not known if TAKHZYRO is safe and effective in children under 2 years of age.
 TAKHZYRO may cause serious side effects, including allergic reactions.
 Call your healthcare provider or get emergency help right away if you have any of the following symptoms: wheezing, difficulty breathing, chest tightness, fast heartbeat, faintness, rash, and/or hives.

 Sign up to receive emails and/or text messages with the latest TAKHZYRO news, plus information and resources to help you learn more about HAE and how to manage it.